 Taking public transport lessens your carbon footprint.
 Even if you aren’t travelling with us, opt to take the train or the bus to the airport or carpool together if you’re going with friends.

 Try and opt for a direct flight rather than one with layovers so you'll save on carbon emissions.

-Approximately 15% of the world population travel every year.
+Approximately 15% of the world's population travels every year.
 That's 1.2 billion people.
-This number is predicted to increase by 60% by 2020.
+This number is predicted to increase 60% by 2020.
 (Update - obviously this didn't happen.
 Awkward.)

-Don’t encourage animal abuse.
-If on your travels you ever see a wild animal (often monkeys) being touted around by a local or in a cage at an establishment, never play with it, take pictures or buy it – even with the best intentions of taking it to an animal shelter.
+Don’t unknowingly encourage animal abuse.
+If on your travels you ever see a wild animal (often monkeys) being touted around by a local or in a cage at an establishment, never play with it, take photographs or buy it – even with the best intentions of taking it to an animal shelter.
 Unfortunately, this creates demand.
 Ignore it, encourage others to ignore it, or firmly inform the manager that you fully intended to spend a lot of money in the establishment but won't be for that reason.
-It may be easy to judge the people doing this but consider that their situation may be desperate, and they aren’t aware of or care about, the animal’s welfare over their own.
+It may be easy to judge the people doing this but consider that their situation may be desperate, and they aren’t aware of or care about the animal’s welfare over their own.
 Just don't give them attention or money.
-It won’t occur if it doesn’t yeild the results they desire.
+It won’t continue if it doesn’t yield the results they desire.

 Always ask permission before taking photos of people, it’s just polite.
-Apply the same rules as you would at home, for example, is it an appropriate time and place?
+Apply the same rules as you would at home.
+For example, is it an appropriate time and place to take a photo?
 Don’t be rattled if they ask for a tip, either pay up, haggle a bit or politely decline.
 If you take a good one, show them!